nnMIL: A generalizable multiple instance learning framework for computational pathology

+This gated attention formulation combines nonlinear transformations with multiplicative gating, enabling the model to learn discriminative patch-level importance scores.
+Importantly, although the attention weights are computed in a sampled feature subspace, slide-level aggregation is performed directly in the original foundation-model embedding space:

-and the final prediction is produced by a linear classifier:
+where $\mathbf{h} \in \mathbb{R}^{D}$ denotes the slide-level representation.
+The final prediction is produced by a linear prediction head:

-where $\mathrm{cls}$ denotes a linear projection layer that outputs class logits for classification tasks, continuous values for regression, or risk scores for survival analysis.
-By default, nnMIL employs a hidden dimension of $H = 256$ and a dropout rate of 0.25.
-These design choices strike a balance between model capacity and regularization, while the overall architecture remains minimal and easily transferable across diverse pathology foundation models.
+where $f_{\mathrm{head}}$ denotes a linear projection layer that outputs class logits for classification tasks, continuous predictions for regression tasks, or risk scores for survival analysis.
+By default, nnMIL uses a hidden dimension of $H=256$ and a dropout rate of 0.25.
+These design choices balance model capacity and regularization while keeping the overall architecture minimal and readily transferable across diverse pathology foundation models.

 Compared with conventional attention-based MIL architectures such as ABMIL\cite{ilse2018attention}, nnMIL has two major distinctions.
-First, instead of projecting all feature channels through additional learned layers, nnMIL randomly samples a subset of feature dimensions during training to compute attention weights.
-This stochastic subspace sampling serves as an implicit regularizer, stabilizing optimization and improving generalization without increasing model complexity.
-Moreover, during inference, the full feature space is evenly partitioned into multiple overlapping subsets, and predictions from these subsets are averaged.
-This design provides an ensemble-like effect across feature subspaces, yielding more stable and uncertainty-aware slide-level predictions without requiring multiple trained models.
-Second, the aggregation operates directly on the original $D$-dimensional embeddings from the foundation model, rather than using an intermediate projection, thereby preserving the semantic integrity of pretrained features and minimizing unnecessary transformations.
+First, instead of computing attention from the full feature space in a single deterministic pass, nnMIL computes attention in randomly sampled feature subspaces during training.
+This stochastic subspace sampling acts as an implicit regularizer, stabilizing optimization and improving generalization without increasing model complexity.
+During inference, nnMIL replaces random sampling with a deterministic subspace-ensemble strategy: the full feature space is divided into multiple overlapping $H$-dimensional subspaces, and each subspace produces an independent slide-level prediction.
+The final prediction is obtained by aggregating predictions across subspaces, yielding an ensemble-like effect and enabling uncertainty estimation without requiring multiple trained models.
+Second, although attention is computed in sampled feature subspaces, aggregation is performed directly on the original $D$-dimensional foundation-model embeddings rather than on intermediate projected features.
+This design preserves the pretrained embedding space and minimizes unnecessary transformations of foundation-model representations.

 \heading{Rule-based parameter design}